-Overstaying your visa is a serious offence in Laos and the police are likely to issue heavy fines and detain those who are caught.
+In normal circumstances, overstaying your visa is a serious offence in Laos and the police are likely to issue heavy fines and detain those who are caught.
 Tourist visas can be extended 2 times and up to a total of 90 days.
-Tourists are required to check in with the immigration every 30 days in order to obtain this extension.
+Tourists need to check in with the immigration every 30 days in order to obtain this extension.

-Your passport should be valid for a minimum period of 6 months from the date of entry into Laos.
+Your passport should have at least 6 months’ validity remaining on your date of entry into Laos.

 Yellow fever certificate requirements